mgoblin/rust_rest_example/docs/part1/rust_basics/day2/functions.md

 Ok.
 So far so good.
 But what is the use of constructing functions?
 See next section

-### Construct functions as a way to generalize computational alogrithms
+### Construct functions as a way to generalize computational alogrithms (you can skip it)

 Consider the Newton algorithm for calculating the square root of a number.